simbioses/OBIB/mirthchannels/OBIB_vm/README.md

 $ vagrant provision --provision-with deploy
 ```

 *All operations should display **Response code: 2XX** in the console*.
-However if something goes wrong,
+If something goes wrong,
-the operations returns are stored in the folder /home/vagrant/output of the vm.
+the operations responses are stored in the folder /home/vagrant/output of the vm.